Skip to main content

 Channels Overview

-There is no limit to the number of channels your application can have and channels do not need to be declared ahead of time.
-When any message is published to a channel, any currently subscribed listeners receive a copy of that message.
+There is no limit to the number of channels your application can use, and channels do not need to be declared ahead of time.
+When a message is published to a channel, every currently subscribed client receives a copy.

-Channel names can be any string between 1 to 128 characters and must not contain asterisks (*
+Channel names can be any string between 1 and 256 characters.
+The following characters are not allowed in channel names:

 Events

-Each message published to a channel must contain an event name.
-Events allow for logically grouping types of messages sent to the same channel.
+Every message published to a channel must include an event name.
+Events let you group different types of messages on the same channel so your client code can handle them separately.

 {